What To Look For In A New Violin, Viola, Cello

 As for violin, viola or cello brands, the finest "beginner's" violins, violas or cellos are hand made by individuals all over the world.
 The best could cost thousands of dollars.
 Also, two cellos made by the same maker can vary in quality depending on the pattern, wood or numerous other factors.
 Of course, if you have the resources, you can buy a "professional's" violin, viola or cello for tens of thousands of dollars.
 I wouldn't recommend that even if you could.
 An instrument has to feel right to the player, it might be difficult for a beginner to know what feels right.

-One cello I found is the Cecilio CC0-400.
+As for my beginning cello students, a good inexpensive instrument I found is the Cecilio CCO-500.
+The best price I've found is here.
 It has all the basic components.
-I have purchased several of these and have been not only satisfied, but actually impressed.
-Inlaid purfling (which not only plays an aesthetic role, it reinforces the edge of the instrument's top and back), ebony fingerboard and ebony pegs.
-If you decide to buy one of these, you will have to spend a little more to get it set up.
-An beginner's instrument like this should be adequate for at least a couple of years.
+I have purchased many of these and have been not only satisfied, but actually impressed.
+These instruments have all the basic components; inlaid purfling, ebony fingerboard and ebony pegs.
+If you decide to buy one of these, you will have to spend a little more money to get it set up.
+An beginner's instrument like this should be adequate for at least a couple of years of serious study.

-Many people will tell you not to buy a violin, viola or cello from Ebay.
-Generally this is true, I've known professional musicians who have been burned.
-I've haven't had any problems with the company from which I've bought my cellos.
+This is the same instrument I've seen listed on Ebay but at a equal or lower price.
+I've haven't had any problems with this company from which I've bought my cellos.
 I also have no relationship with this company (I don't make a commission from them).
 I only know this model cello and for my beginning students, it is more than adequate.
-Contact me here if you want a direct link to an Ebay auction or advice on what work needs to be done to set up the instrument.
+Contact me here if you want advice on what work needs to be done to set up the instrument.